-Consistent with the priorities outlined in the Consolidated Plan, during the 2017-2018 fiscal year, the City undertook the following activities that addressed the housing needs:
+Consistent with the priorities outlined in the Consolidated Plan, during the 2018-2019 fiscal year, the City undertook the following activities that addressed the housing needs:

 - The City continued to administer a First Time Home Buyers (FTHB) down payment assistance program for low-income which provide low interest loans.
 The program utilizes various home purchase assistance resources including the HOME, CDBG, State Home, and CalHome funding.
-Turlock assisted five (5) income eligible homebuyers.
-Four (4) of these were HOME and CDBG funded, and one (1) was CalHome funded. - The Consortium members offered a First Time Home Buyers (FTHB) down payment assistance program for low-income which provide low interest loans.
+Turlock assisted four income eligible homebuyers.
+These were HOME and CDBG funded. - The Consortium members offered a First Time Home Buyers (FTHB) down payment assistance program for low-income which provide low interest loans.
 The program utilized HOME funding.
 Unfortunately no homebuyers were assisted. - The City offered Public Service grants to eligible non-profit agencies through CDBG funding to provide services to eligible clients. - The City continued offering a Housing Rehabilitation Program, which is for repair of homes within the City and assists families at 80% or below of the Stanislaus County Median Area Income including elderly, handicapped and other special needs.
-Two projects were initial and completed. - The Consortium offered a Housing Rehabilitation Program, which is for repair of homes within the City and assists elderly, handicapped and other special needs, improving housing conditions.
+Two projects were initiated and completed. - The Consortium offered a Housing Rehabilitation Program, which is for repair of homes within the City and assists elderly, handicapped and other special needs, improving housing conditions.
 Unfortunately no homebuyers were assisted.